I tried NVIDIA Nemotron 3 Ultra

 It's a MoE with 550B total parameters and 55B active per token.
 The architecture is called LatentMoE, a hybrid configuration combining Mamba-2, Transformer, and MoE.

 What NVIDIA is aiming for with this model is long-running agents.
-The technical blog described it as "single-turn chatbots evolving into long-running agents."
-An agent makes plans, calls tools, launches sub-agents, and keeps feeding its history and reasoning back into the model.
-The longer the task, the more tokens accumulate in this back-and-forth, and the more cost and goal drift increase.
-Ultra felt to me like a design that pushes through that with efficiency.
-NVIDIA's intended use cases are also things like complex coding, long-running research, and automation of internal workflows—agents that run for hours.
+Their technical blog described it as "single-turn chatbots evolving into long-running agents."
+An agent makes plans, calls tools, spawns sub-agents, and continuously feeds that history and reasoning back into the model.
+The longer the task, the more tokens swell from this back-and-forth, and the greater the drift between cost and goal.
+Ultra felt designed to overcome that with efficiency.
+NVIDIA's intended use cases are also agents that run for hours — complex coding, long-duration research, and automation of internal workflows.

-The division of roles in the hybrid configuration was personally the interesting part.
-Mamba layers efficiently handle long contexts, while Transformer layers take on the role of "precisely recalling specific facts from within a large context."
-Additionally, MTP (Multi-Token Prediction) predicts multiple tokens at once, boosting throughput for long outputs.
-Combined with NVFP4 quantization, they claim up to 5x inference throughput compared to other open models in the same class, and up to 30% lower operational costs when running agents.
-It's efficiency that pays off more the longer you run.
+The division of roles in the hybrid architecture was personally the interesting part.
+Mamba layers efficiently handle long contexts, while Transformer layers take on the role of "accurately recalling specific facts from within a large context."
+Additionally, MTP (Multi-Token Prediction) predicts multiple tokens at once to increase throughput for long outputs.
+Combined with NVFP4 quantization, inference throughput is said to be up to 5x faster and operational costs when running agents up to 30% lower compared to other open models of the same class.
+It's efficiency that pays off the longer you run.

-One note of caution here: Ultra is text-only.
-Since Nano Omni in the same family is multimodal, you might assume images are supported too, but Ultra does not accept images or audio.
-Its highlights are the 1M token long context and reasoning capability.
+One important note here.
+Ultra is text-only.
+Since Nano Omni in the same family is multimodal, you might assume images are supported, but Ultra accepts neither images nor audio.
+The highlights are the 1M token long context and reasoning capability.
 The license is OpenMDW 1.1, and commercial use is permitted.

-In official benchmarks, figures include 91% on PinchBench for measuring agent productivity, 82% on IFBench for instruction following, and 95% on Ruler's 1M context.
-Even with NVFP4, degradation from BF16 is kept to at most 2–3 points, and some items actually exceed BF16—which is reassuring for those of us using the quantized version as a baseline.
+In official benchmarks, the numbers include 91% on PinchBench measuring agent productivity, 82% on IFBench for instruction following, and 95% on Ruler's 1M context.
+The fact that even with NVFP4 the degradation from BF16 is at most 2-3 points, and in some cases it actually exceeds BF16, is reassuring for those of us planning to use the quantized version as our baseline.

-Since you can probably imagine that 550B wouldn't fit on DGX Spark, let me look at what kind of environment is actually intended.
+With 550B parameters, you can probably imagine it won't fit on DGX Spark, so let's look at what kind of environment is actually assumed.

 Even with NVFP4 quantization, the weight size is approximately 335GB.
-NVIDIA's minimum configuration is 4× B200 or 8× H100 80GB in a single node.
-With GB200 or GB300, you need at least 4 cards.
-That's over 600GB of VRAM, so this is a model that assumes data center-grade GPUs.
-The weights alone are 2.6× the DGX Spark's 128GB, so it's simply a different playing field.
+The minimum configuration NVIDIA lists is 4x B200 in a single node, or 8x H100 80GB.
+With GB200 or GB300, it starts from 4 cards.
+That's over 600GB of VRAM, so this is a model that assumes data center-class GPUs.
+The weights alone are 2.6x the DGX Spark's 128GB, so they're simply in a different league.

 |---|---|---|

-DGX Spark can handle up to the Super class.
-Ultra is one level above that, and running it requires a multi-GPU server.
+DGX Spark can run up to Super class.
+Ultra is a step above that, requiring a multi-GPU server to run.

 However, this barrier is also the flip side of Ultra's unique appeal.
-Ultra has everything published—weights, training data, and recipes—so as long as you have a server of this class, you can run this 550B frontier model entirely within your own environment.
-You can use it without worrying about per-token metered billing, and you're free to do additional training or customization with your internal data.
-Cloud APIs are convenient, but they mean sending your input data to an external party.
-On the other hand, if you can operate it confined to your own company's or country's data center, even settings like manufacturing, healthcare, or government that can't expose confidential data can use a top-tier model with peace of mind.
-This is what's called sovereign AI—running models while keeping data under your own control.
-I've been writing about it being a size you can't run locally, but the flip side is that if you have the hardware, you can keep it in your own hands, and I think that's quite significant.
+Ultra has all its weights, training data, and recipes publicly available, so as long as you can prepare a server of this class, you can run a 550B frontier model entirely in your own environment.
+You can use it freely without worrying about per-token metering, and additional training and customization on internal data is unrestricted.
+While cloud APIs are convenient, data you input is passed to external parties.
+On the other hand, if you can operate it confined within your own or your country's data centers, even fields where confidential information cannot go outside — manufacturing, healthcare, government — can use a top-tier model with confidence.
+Running it while keeping data under your own control — what's called Sovereign AI.
+I've been writing about a size that can't be run locally, but flipped around, it means that once you have the hardware, you can keep it in your own hands, and I think that's quite significant.

 So where do you run it

-If local is impossible, you have no choice but to borrow somewhere that someone else is running it.
-Nemotron 3 Ultra was made available through quite a wide range of channels simultaneously with its release.
+If local is out of the question, you have no choice but to borrow somewhere that someone else is running it.
+Nemotron 3 Ultra was made available through quite a wide array of channels simultaneously with its release.

 | Channel | Cost | Notes |